Accessing Laboratory Results

 - Where a GP practice receives electronic reports for biochemistry, haematology and microbiology, hardcopy reports for these disciplines will by default not be printed unless the practice specifically requests activation.

-- Reports are distribute within the Trust by porter or internal post
+- Reports are distributed within the Trust by porter or internal post

 - Reports are distributed to GPs (where applicable) by courier or post